Logging Signal Data to File

 After you set all properties for signal logging and press the OK button on this dialog, the log window will appear:

-It shows all information about the logging process, including current file, amount of stored data, number of files and average data rate.
+It shows all information about the logging process, including current file, amount of stored data, recording duration, number of files and average data rate.

 Signal files will be created in the target folder and named <prefix>_<YYYYMMDD>_<HHMMSS>.SIG.

 To make data storage fast enough, data is stored in a 32-bit binary float format without any header information.
 The file extension will always be “*.SIG”.
 All additional data such as sampling rate or start time is stored in a *.txt file having the same name as the stored SIG file.